 Before treatment begins, talk with your child's doctor about the goals of each treatment in the treatment plan.
 You should also talk about the possible side effects of the specific treatment plan and palliative care options.

 During treatment, your child's health care team may ask you to answer questions about your child's symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if your child is experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative care in a separate section of this website.

 A remission is when NHL cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the cancer returning.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of the cancer returning.
 Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the NHL does return.
 Learn more about coping with the fear of recurrence.

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).